Images from “Behind You” by Brian Coldrick

 Working with management teams the surprise or lack of knowledge about potential challenges and pitfalls leads to bad choices and misinformed actions.

-For example, I was consulting a small business that just hired a sales manager, Dan.
-Dan had all the right answers, however none of the skills and capacity to maintain or grow the company.
+For example, I was consulting a small business that hired Dan as a sales manager.
+Dan had all the correct answers but lacked the skills and capacity to maintain or grow the company.
 In the previous years, the company brought in sales of +$4,000,000.
 At the end of Dan’s second-year sales were -$3,000,000.
 The CEO knew there was trouble; the sales team knew there was trouble.
 At our annual strategic planning meeting, the staff knew there was trouble.
 The company knew that Dan was hurting the sales team, cash flow, and morale, but they never discussed it until they fired Dan.

 Bad things happen, often we make the bad things undiscussable, then we make it undiscussable to talk about the undiscussableness.
 Leading to more secretive discussions and a trust-repelling behavior that amplifies as the bad stuff becomes louder.